SherG/cool-iron/blog/seo-set-forget.md

 * $500-$699: average minimum retainer fee for agencies and for freelancers
 * $125/hr: the average SEO freelancer hourly rate.
 Rates go up to $175/hour+.
 * $600 per link: what one agency charges for obtaining a single link from a low-ranking website to yours.
 * $1,500/month: a common flat rate for managing Google Ads.
-(Doesn't incldue ad spend.)
+(Doesn't include ad spend.)

 The good news is the internet is filled with quality free tutorials to provide you with the SEO basics a small business owner needs to know.
 You can choose to handle your own SEO without hiring a professional.
 This is an attractive idea for solopreneurs, or businesses with few employees.